-Write a MINT program to perform a 1 second move of 200mm, reaching a speed of 250mm/s.
+Write a MINT program to perform a move of 200mm on a ball-screw in 1 second.
 The motor has a 1000 pulse per rev encoder driving a 10mm pitch ball-screw connected via a 3:1 pulley ratio.

 Exercise Answer